2i2c-org/docs/admin/howto/data.md

+# Data management

-# Share data files with your users
+## Share data files with your users

 Sometimes you might need to distribute a set of files to all your users, so they don't have to re-download it once per person.
 This is particularly useful in educational contexts, where you might be teaching a course that reads a common dataset.